 'I don't know.'
-He stepped back and walked to the table that held the coffee set out for them.
+Though he could guess; he stepped back and walked to the table that held the coffee set out for them.
 'I don't want to talk about it, and don't say––'

 Narcissa lifted her hand to stop him.

-He glanced at his sister playing by the tree and gave his mother a stern look.
+He glanced at his sister playing by the tree and gave his mother an exasperated look.

-'She wanted to meet him,' she said near a whisper.
+'She wanted to meet him,' she said quietly.